Responsibility to protect: Global Centre for the Responsibility to Protect

-The Global Centre for the Responsibility to Protect (GCR2P) is an international non-governmental organization that conducts research and advocacy for the Responsibility to protect.
-The Centre is based at the Graduate Center, CUNY, New York City with an office also located in Geneva.
+The Global Centre for the Responsibility to Protect (GCR2P) is an international non-governmental organization that conducts research and advocacy for the responsibility to protect.
+GCR2P is based at the Graduate School and University Center of the City University of New York (CUNY Graduate Center) in New York City, with another office located in Geneva.

 United Nations

-At the 2005 World Summit, UN member states included R2P in the Outcome Document agreeing to Paragraphs 138 and 139 as written in its Definition.
+At the 2005 World Summit, UN member states included R2P in the outcome document, agreeing to paragraphs 138 and 139 as written in its definition.
 These paragraphs gave final language to the scope of R2P.
-It applies to the four mass atrocities crimes only.
+It applies to the four mass atrocity crimes only.
 It also identifies to whom the R2P protocol applies; i.e., nations first, and regional and international communities second.
-Since then, the UN has been actively engaged with the development of the R2P.
+Since then, the UN has been actively engaged in the development of the R2P.
 Several resolutions, reports, and debates have emerged through the UN forum.

 Security Council

 The Security Council has reaffirmed its commitment to the R2P in more than 80 resolutions.
 The first such resolution came in April 2006, when the Security Council reaffirmed the provisions of paragraphs 138 and 139 in Resolution 1674, formalizing their support for the R2P.
-In 2009, the Council again recognized states' primary responsibility to protect and reaffirmed paragraphs 138 and 139 in resolution 1894.
+In 2009, the Council again recognized states' primary responsibility to protect and reaffirmed paragraphs 138 and 139 in Resolution 1894.

 Additionally, the Security Council has mentioned the R2P in several country-specific resolutions: